jvlavan/VEC-DIGILIB-NEXT-JS/README.md

 # VEC Digilib

 Welcome to the VEC Digilib GitHub repository!
 VEC Digilib is a unified platform that brings together a curated collection of free learning resources into a single app.
 Not only does it serve as a comprehensive learning hub, but it also keeps users updated with the latest news in the education sector.
-This project integrates seamlessly with Llama2 LLM chatbot to provide users with answers to their questions.
+This project integrates seamlessly with Mistral AI chatbot to provide users with answers to their questions.

 ## Download and Install